 An accident leaves people upset, dealing with damages and can even result in lost wages if injuries keep people from working.
 When a truck accident occurs, the consequences can be even more disastrous.
 18 wheeler accidents involve vehicles that weigh over 20,000 pounds and aren’t as maneuverable as smaller cars.
 A truck accident should be cut and dried, but because of how the law determines responsibility, it can be complicated to determine who was negligent.
-This is why Hinkle Law Offices is ready to work with you to help you get the compensation you deserve.
+This is why Hinkle Law Offices, LLC. is ready to work with you to help you get the compensation you deserve.

 What Makes an 18 Wheeler Accident Different?

 The average collision has a clear party that can be held liable for damages.
 This negligent party caused the accident through aggressive or distracted driving.
 When an 18 wheeler is involved, vicarious liability can be taken into account.
 The truck driver’s employer can be held liable for their employee’s actions under this liability law.

 Determining who’s responsible in an 18 wheeler accident requires careful fact checking.
 And federal law sets a specific time frame during which a truck driver’s records must be maintained and kept.
 If you’ve been involved in a truck accident and you wait, those records showing the truck driver’s negligence could be discarded.
 And then you have no way to prove that you were the victim.

 If You’ve Been Involved in a Truck Accident

 With the damages that occur in an 18 wheeler accident, you have enough to worry about.
 If you or a loved one has been injured in a truck accident, Hinkle Law Offices, LLC. can step in and help you get the compensation that you need.
 We’ll handle the fact checking for you and ensure that your case is handled in a timely manner.

 Contact us today and begin your free case evaluation.
 Don’t let an 18 wheeler accident determine the rest of your life; let us help you get back on your feet.